EXPLAINER-What happens if the U.S. election is contested? | Politics

 EXPLAINER-What happens if the U.S. election is contested?

-President Donald Trump has claimed without evidence that unprecendented numbers of mail-in ballots will lead to widespread fraud by Democrats in the Nov.
-3 presidential election.
-The president has also repeatedly refused to commit to a peaceful transfer of power if the vote counts indicate he has lost to Democratic challenger Joe Biden.
+President Donald Trump has claimed without evidence that unprecedented numbers of mail-in ballots will lead to widespread fraud by Democrats in the November presidential election.
+The president has also repeatedly refused to commit to a peaceful transfer of power if the vote count indicates he has lost to Democratic challenger Joe Biden.
 The comments have Democrats worried that Trump's campaign will seek to dispute the election results.
-That would could set off one of many legal and political dramas in which the presidency could be decided by some combination of the courts, state politicians and Congress.
+That could set off one of many legal and political dramas in which the presidency could be decided by some combination of the courts, state politicians and Congress.

 Here are some of the messy scenarios at play: LAWSUITS